Catherine Rockwood

 Related Interviews

-Nine Books About Your Life: Drew Pisarra
+Nine Books About Your Life: Olivia Cronk

-Nine Books About Your Life: Keely O’Shaughnessy
+Nine Books About Your Life: Morgan Christie

-In our Nine Books About Your Life series, authors talk about nine types of books that have had an impact on their life.
-In this installment, we speak with Keely O’Shaughnessy, author of Baby is a Thing Best Whispered from Alien Buddha Press.
+In our Nine Books About Your Life series, authors are invited to talk about nine types of books that have had an impact on their lives.
+Their responses give us a glimpse into their relationships with their books and other people’s books.
+In this installment, we speak with Morgan Christie, author of the forthcoming These Bodies (Tolsun Books).

 Pin It on Pinterest